 Purchasing anything is mainly based on 2 pillars- price and quality.

-In terms of pricing, the barn eggs and cage eggs (Bodenhaltung and Käfighaltung) are the cheapest, then comes Free Range Eggs (Freilandhaltting).
+In terms of pricing, the barn eggs and cage eggs (Bodenhaltung and Käfighaltung) are the cheapest, and then comes Free Range Eggs (Freilandhaltting).
 The most expensive ones are Organic eggs (Ökologische Erzeugung).

 In terms of taste and nutrition, organic eggs are said to have a better aroma and higher levels of omega-3 fatty acids because the chickens eat chamomile or other plants with essential oils more often when pecking in the meadow.
 Since the hens are fed on a pesticide-free diet, the eggs are ‘organic’ too.
 Hence, in terms of nutrition, Organic eggs are at the top.
-Next, come free-range eggs.
-Here again, since the hens are left free to feed on their own, they consume a mix of nutrients that get passed on to the egg.
+Next come free-range eggs.
+Since the hens are left free to feed on their own, they consume a mix of nutrients that get passed on to the egg.
 Therefore, these two varieties of eggs are the best in terms of nutrition.